 Here’s why financial planning could be a suitable career for you.

 Do meaningful work – Financial planning is one career where the strong sense of purpose never goes away.
 In good times, you’ll be able to help others plan for their kids’ future education needs or build their retirement nest egg.
 And in bad times, such as if a critical illness strikes or a retrenchment, you’ll be right there for them, helping to reassess their finances and see how best to use their policies to minimise financial stress and rebuild their lives.

 By listening to your customers, understanding their needs and proposing suitable solutions at various stages of their life, you’re providing a service that makes a difference for the common good.
 And that’s a kind of fulfilment you can’t get from every job.

 Growth opportunities– Finance and insurance are pillars of Singapore’s economy, accounting for 13.9% of the country’s nominal gross domestic product in 20192.
 Some of the biggest companies here are insurance firms and financial institutions, and there are also smaller players.
 What does this mean?
 Your growth opportunities are not limited to one firm.

 Furthermore, the wave of digitisation sweeping across the insurance industry has opened up more channels to build customer relationships, especially by leveraging digital channels such as social media, messaging apps and even webinars.
-Singlife with Aviva, for instance, has tapped technology to enable things like electronic submission of applications and claims, saving financial planners from tedious paperwork so they can focus on what they do best – giving financial advice.
+Singlife, for instance, has tapped technology to enable things like electronic submission of applications and claims, saving financial planners from tedious paperwork so they can focus on what they do best – giving financial advice.

 It’s also noteworthy that financial advisory isn’t a one-way street where everyone does the same type of work.
 With the option to be a financial planner or lead your own team, it’s a career with different pathways.